 - An Illinois resident, at least 25 years of age, with a verifiable income

-- In good physical and emotional health
+- In good physical and emotional health and is a mature, faithful Christian

 - Can be accepting of the temporary nature of foster care